BrodyJackson/top_candidate/README.md

 allOrthologs <- read.table ("all_orthologs_pine_spruce.txt",T)
 oneToOne  <- read.table ("one_to_one_orthologs.txt", T)
 ```
-Then we will use the experimental_data_import function on both species which returns a data frame that we can use to access both the overal experimental results from the data, as well as the results for only SNP's that are annoated to a gene
+Then we will use the experimental_data_import function on both species which returns a data frame that we can use to access both the overall experimental results from the data, as well as the results for only SNP's that are annotated to a gene
 ```R
 pine <- experimental_data_import("all_pine_data_pvalues.txt", TRUE, "tcontig")
 overall_pine <- data.frame(pine[[1]])